alexmortali/fifa-data-dashboard/README.md

  - EA Sports Logo Refreshes the page.
  - Team Selector filters data correctly.
  - Country Selector filters data correctly.
- - Player Selector filters dara correctly.
+ - Player Selector filters data correctly.
  - Using mulitple filters at once filters data correctly.
  - Reset button removes all filters and resets graphs to default.

 #### Graphs
  - All Graphs and Charts react to interaction and applied filters from sidebar.
- - All Graphs and Charts use overflow: auto for smaller screen sizes and this work correctly.
+ - All Graphs and Charts use overflow: auto for smaller screen sizes and this works correctly.
  - There was some issues with the data displaying blank cells.
 For example for the player position, there would be one bar with no label because there was a group of players with a blank cell for this position.
 To fix this I simply deleted these rows from the data.